Colorado River Connectivity Channel

 The Colorado River Connectivity Channel project, which will also allow public access for fishing along most of the new channel, includes:

-- Diversion Structure - A new diversion structure will allow river flows to be diverted between the reservoir and new connectivity channel.
-The structure will allow sufficient flow into the reconfigured reservoir to meet pumping requirements when the Windy Gap Project’s water rights are in priority, while also maintaining downstream transport of water, sediment and the passage of fish.
+- Diversion Structure - A new diversion structure will direct and allocate river flows between the reservoir and the new connectivity channel.
+The structure will allow sufficient flow into the reconfigured reservoir to meet pumping requirements when the Windy Gap Project’s water rights are in priority, while also maintaining flow in the connectivity channel for sediment and fish passage.

 - Connectivity Channel - A new channel and floodplain will connect the Colorado River above and below the reconfigured reservoir.
 To the extent possible, the new channel and floodplain will allow natural geomorphic and ecological river processes to take place while maintaining dam safety.

-- Fraser Stream Gage Retrofit - Improvements to the Fraser River stream gauge immediately upstream of Windy Gap Reservoir will facilitate fish passage.
+- Fraser Stream Gauge Retrofit - Improvements to the Fraser River stream gauge immediately upstream of Windy Gap Reservoir will facilitate fish passage.

 Multiple invested stakeholders are assisting to ensure a successful connectivity channel project.
 Stakeholder contributions include design, project management, fund raising and time.
 The Municipal Subdistrict and Trout Unlimited contracted with AECOM to conduct the final design.
 Other project partners include Colorado Parks and Wildlife, Colorado Water Conservation Board, Grand County, the Colorado River District and the Upper Colorado River Alliance.